 Accountability Programs for Those Who Harm

 Victims and survivors of domestic violence often request accountability programs as alternatives to the criminal justice system.
 To gather more information about best practices for these programs, NYSOPDV held a series of virtual public hearings to inform future efforts.
-A report detailing the findings of these hearings will be published in 2021.
+Read the report.

 Access to safe and affordable housing is one of the most significant issues facing victims of domestic violence, and one this is filled with the most insurmountable obstacles to access.

 This housing insecurity and lack of housing options adversely affects the safety options available for victims of domestic violence and their ability to leave an abusive relationship.
 The more uncertainty a victim is facing when deciding whether to leave the abuser will result in more victims being stuck in dangerous households.